Miami Dolphins vs. New York Jets NFL Week 11 Odds, Plays and Insights for November 21, 2021

 - New York has covered the spread twice at home, and is 2-2 overall there, this year.

-- In four games at home this season, New York has hit the over three times.
+- In four games at home this year, New York has hit the over three times.

-- On the road, Miami has two wins against the spread and is 1-4 overall.

-- Miami has gone over the total twice in five away games this season.
+- Miami has gone over the total twice in five road games this season.

 Powered by Data Skrive.